AllanNiwagaba/UgandaCoffeeExports/README.md

 ## Limitations:
 - The data was extracted from pdf reports, and as such could not tell what exactly was comprised in "Others" especially across Buyers
-- i was unable to analyze exports by grade across destinations, exporting companies & buyers because the pdf reports lacked these  variables.
+- I was unable to analyze exports by grade across destinations, exporting companies & buyers because the pdf reports lacked these  variables.